Do I need a water filter?

 Denver Water has caretakers overseeing its source water, but our watershed is very large and potentially toxic spills or acts of nature, though rare, are possible.
 When a spill occurs we work with the local authorities and regulatory agencies to remedy the situation before it becomes a problem.

-It is highly unlikely that toxic spills in the ground or groundwater could contaminate the drinking water since the treated water system is enclosed.
-See Question 3 for more information.
+Also, it is highly unlikely that toxic spills in the ground or groundwater could contaminate the drinking water since the treated water system is enclosed.

 What chemicals do you put in the water?